Chanty

 Slack – Where work happens

 Slack primarily focuses on the business sector.
-Discord was initially focused on the gaming industry; however, in light of their recent updates and developments, there are now numerous business teams on Discord.
+Discord was initially focused on the gaming industry.
+However with recent updates a lot of small businesses are now moving to Discord too.

 To this day, Discord has become a synonym for gaming.
 In fact, they even have a website with a list of Discord servers (teams) where you can look for groups that match your interests.
 The majority of servers are about gaming, but you will see all sorts of different communities.
 Essentially, there is a server about everything.
 Ariana Grande fans, Android app enthusiasts, Girl Scouts and many others – all have a place on Discord, making it more of a social network than a team chat app.